Copper is a powerful germ killer

 How does copper work?

 Scientists have identified a number of ways copper can destroy bacteria and viruses.
 One is electrical.
 It is strongly suspected that when a bacterium comes in contact with a copper surface, a short circuiting of the current in the cell membrane occurs.
-This weakens the membrane and creates holes in.
+This weakens the membrane and creates holes in it.
+In other words, copper zaps the germ.

-These are some of the scientists whose research, among others, helped inspire the idea for CopperZap
+These are some of the scientists, among others, whose researched helped inspire the idea for CopperZap

 Professor Bill Keevil